nexthink-oss/ghup/README.md

 * Create and update tags, both lightweight and annotated.
 * Add, update and delete content idempotently.
+* Idempotent ref copying (e.g. fast-forward merge or bulk tagging).
 * GitHub-verified commits (when using a GitHub App-derived token), facilitating the enforcement of commit signing.
 * Configuration defaults inferred from local context (e.g. git clone and environment).
 * Completely self-contained: no external dependencies.

 ## Requirements

-* A GitHub Token, preferably derived from GitHub App credentials, with `contents=write` and `metadata=read` permissions on target repository.
+* A GitHub Token, preferably derived from GitHub App credentials (for verified commits), with `contents=write` and `metadata=read` permissions on target repository.
+In addition, `workflows=write` is also needed if used to manage `.github/workflows` content.

 Note: works well with [vault-plugin-secrets-github](https://github.com/martinbaillie/vault-plugin-secrets-github)!

 ## Configuration

-If the current working directory is a git repository, the first GitHub remote (if there is one) is used to infer default repository owner (`--owner`) and name (`--repo`), the current branch is used to set the default branch (`--branch`), and resolved git config is used to set a default author for generated `Signed-off-by` message suffix (`--trailer.name` and `--trailer.email`) to help distinguish between different systems sharing common GitHub App credentials.
+If the current working directory is a git repository, its first GitHub remote (if there is one) is used to infer default repository owner (`--owner`) and name (`--repo`), the current branch is used to set the default branch (`--branch`), and resolved git config is used to set a default author for generated `Co-Authored-By` message suffix (`--trailer.name` and `--trailer.email`) to help distinguish between different systems sharing common GitHub App credentials (disable with `--trailer.key=""`).

 If run outside a GitHub repository, then the `--owner` and `--repo` flags are required, with `--branch` defaulting to `main`.